Is Elon Musk's Supercomputer Giving Memphis Cancer?

 So yes - xAI built what amounts to a power plant in a residential area with no oversight, no permitting, and no public consultation.
 The Memphis city council complained they’d been “left in the dark” about the project.
 Councilwoman Rhonda Logan summed it up: “We don’t know anything.
 This is already here and we don’t know anything.”

-This is a legitimate scandal.
-It deserves attention and accountability.
-But it’s not the scandal being sold in the video.
+This is a legitimate scandal and deserves scrutiny, but it’s not the scandal being sold in the video.

 1. xAI operated illegally without permits